MackinnonBuck/MauiBlazorPermissionsExample/README.md

 Additional platform-specific permission management code and configuration files live in the `Platforms/` folders.

+The rest is fairly standard, with pages in the `Pages/` folder and JavaScript in `wwwroot/js/`.

 ## Adding supported device permissions

 This example app demonstrates accessing the device's location, camera, and microphone from JavaScript web APIs, but you can easily add more supported permissions to fit the needs of your app.
 The following sections describe the steps necessary to support additional types of permissions on each platform.